-What is Zakat?
+What is "Zakat"?

 Zakat means to purify.

-Zakat enables Muslims to collectively elevate the poor, reduce their financial distress and enable them to live in dignity.
+Zakat enables Muslims to assist those facing hardship, reduce their financial distress and elevate the health and happiness of the collective.
 Wealth is a gift, a blessing from Allah (God).
-It does not belong to us, but instead it has been given to us as a responsibility to use it in the path of God, in the service of mankind.
+It does not belong to those who have it, but has been given as a responsibility — to use it in the path of God, in the service of community.
 Wealth is not to be wasted, because we all have to give an account of how we have spent it.
 It can be a source of blessing, a vehicle for sadaqa (continual good deeds).
-In the Quran, Allah commands us to give zakat not just with our wealth, but also zakat with our effort and time.
+In the Quran, Allah commands Muslims to give Zakat not just with wealth, but also with our effort and time.
 That is the sign of the best of those among us.